manufactured/macOS-utilities-Dark-Mode-Toggle/README.md

 # macOS-utilities-Dark-Mode-Toggle

-In fall 2018, Apple released macOS 10.14  Mojave, with "Dark Mode," a display preference that saves your eyes by tinting all the primary interface components a very dark grey, versus the standard "light grey and white."

-##### Activating Dark Mode involved:

-1. opening a preference pane,
-2. navigating to a tab,
-3. then clicking to select 1 of 3 Appearance settings: Light (Standard) Mode, Dark Mode, or "Auto" (Change based on the time of day).

-Manuallly changing modes is too fidgety, and Auto lacks the fine control for varied schedules.
+macOS 10.14  Mojave gave us "Dark Mode."
+Nice.
+However, I found activating Dark Mode too fidgety: Open System Prefs, get to the General preference pane, then click to select 1 of 3 Appearance settings: Light (Standard) Mode, Dark Mode, or "Auto" (Change based on the time of day).
+I also thought Auto lacked the fine control for varied schedules.

-**Solved**: Someone discovered that Apple had also released a *new Automator action* to control display modes, and now we can change modes in various ways.
+**Solved**: Someone discovered that Apple had also released a *new Automator action* to control display modes, and now we can change modes in various ways. (from Spotlight, from the dock, from the desktop, from the Toolbar, by service, by key command, etc.).

-#### TL;DR It's Automator apps with icons that don't annoy me.
-The only value of this repo is
+#### TL;DR Two Dark Mode toggle apps + icons that don't annoy me.

-1. a Dark Mode icon that doen't annoy me every time I see it (I stole the design from the iOS icon), and
+1. Dark Mode Automator app with
 2. a version of the icon that doesn't look too terrible on the Finder window Toolbar.

-### Toggle Dark Mode on Mac
+You can toggle Dark Mode by running the included app

 - from Spotlight (an app and icon for that) or
 - from the Finder window Toolbar (an app and icon for that).